IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: The Proposed Method

+Fig.~\ref{fig:encoding_decoding} illustrates the process of key encoding and decoding.
+Each user is assigned a unique key ${k}\in{\{0,1\}}^{{r}\times{r}}$, a binary square matrix where the first half encodes the owner's identity and the second half encodes the user's identity.

+SteganoGAN requires the input image and the key to have matching dimensions in height and width.
+However, empirical observations indicate that directly matching the key size to the image size is inefficient.
+For high-resolution datasets like ImageNet, this approach results in an enormous key space of $2^{224\times224}$, which is unnecessary given the limited number of authorized users.
+Additionally, such a large key space hinders the protected model's ability to distinguish the correct key from incorrect ones, reducing the uniqueness of active authorization.
+To address this, the key size $r$ is fixed to values like 16 or 32, and multiple non-overlapping blocks of $k$ are concatenated to create an expanded key to match the image size.
+The encoded image is then generated by feeding the input image and the expanded key into the encoder simultaneously.

+During the verification stage, the encoded image is passed through the decoder and split into multiple non-overlapping blocks of size ${r}\times{r}$.
+A majority voting process is then applied element-wise across the blocks to reconstruct the decoded key $\hat{k}$, which improves the decoding accuracy.

-The encoder is distributed to all authorized users for embedding their unique user keys into the test images.
-The decoder is kept private and reserved for the model owner to recover the embedded user key in any encoded test images.
-The perturbations introduced by the encoder into the images are visually imperceptible and sample-specific, i.e., the perturbations due to the same embedded key vary across images.
+The encoder is provided to authorized users for embedding their unique keys into test images, while the decoder is kept private by the model owner to extract the embedded keys from encoded images.
+The perturbations introduced by the encoder are visually imperceptible and sample-specific, which implies that the perturbations vary across images even for the same embedded key.